 A student receiving WCG or CBS must have the full assessed tuition amount included in the COA and the value of the waiver reported for each student in the Unit Record Report.
 More information is available in Chapter 2.

-◆ Information for Students on the ReadySetGrad Website:
+♦ Information for Students :